your go-to guide for visiting Greater Portland

 Q: How Can I visit Maine?

-A: Let’s break down the three ways you can visit Greater Portland during this time.
-Whether that means getting a COVID test, quarantining, or coming from an exempt state.
+A: Let’s break down the four ways you can visit Greater Portland during this time.
+Whether that means getting a COVID test, quarantining, getting vaccinated, or coming from an exempt state.

 REQUIREMENTS FOR TRAVELERS